datacarpentry/astronomy-python/_episodes/04-select.md

 In this lesson we'll make two changes:

-1. We'll select stars with coordinates in a larger region.
+1. We'll select stars with coordinates in a larger region to include more of GD-1.

 2. We'll add another clause to select stars whose proper motion is in the polygon we just computed, `pm_vertices`.

+The fact that we remove most contaminating stars with the proper motion filter is what allows us to expand our query to include most of GD-1 without returning too many results.
+As we did in Lesson 2, we will define the physical region we want to select in the GD-1 frame and transform it to the ICRS frame to query the Gaia catalog which is in the ICRS frame.

 Here are the coordinates of the larger rectangle in the GD-1 frame.